bbgrabbag/assignments/exercises/rock-the-vote/README.md

 Having issues setting an input box to empty from within a ng-repeat.

 All four requests are functional.
 Just need to style now.
 Look into scopes

+notes:
+to add database: connect to mongodb via server.js create schema and register a model with mongoose.
+Schema tells mongoDB the nature of the object constructor.
+Model creates the object constructor. tailor server.js to interact with mongoDB

+Future Improvements:
+hide/show comment buttons when writing new comment. erase inner inputs upon submission